rlucioni/recipes/recipes/kuzukiri.md

 # Kuzukiri

 Adapted from Cooking with Dog's [kuzukiri and kuromitsu syrup](https://cookingwithdog.com/recipe/kuzukiri/).
 Serves 2.
+Can substitute maple syrup for kuromitsu.

 ## Ingredients